dequelabs/axe-core/README.md

 The aXe API package consists of:

 * `axe.js` - the javascript file that should be included in your web site under test (API)
 * `axe.min.js` - a minified version of the above file

+## Contributing

+This repository is available for download and enhancement.
+We will accept pull requests once we publish our Contributor agreement.